CMU-17-356/dronut-starter/README.md

 The [Express Framework](https://expressjs.com/) is a general-purpose web development framework with widespread adoption.

-* <b>Option 2: Loopback</b><br>
+* <b>Option 2: Fastify</b><br>
-The [Loopback Framework](https://loopback.io/) is a purpose-built REST API framework, with a smaller user base.
+The [Fastify Framework](https://fastify.io/) is a low overhead web framework built for Node.js.

-As a deliverable of sprint 0, you will be asked to compare these frameworks.
+As a deliverable of Sprint 0, you will be asked to compare these frameworks.
 You should familiarize yourself with both projects in order to justify your decision.
 Once the decision is made, install it in your groups repository.